wilsnyeh/dktb/journals/LiamCahill.md

 **issue with buttons not linking path to signup page correctly. will fix tommorrow.**

+## July 28, 2022
+*used the day to catch up with whole team and solve all merge conflicts and merge with main

+## July 27, 2022
+* Fixed user auth using authToken function
+* started to write new logic for front end react files **Auth working to full functionality, linking to other files with <navigate> tags**

 ## July 26, 2022
 * pair programmed with Wilson and worked on Login/logout and Signup functionality.
 * Fixed useAuthcontext from Auth cookbook and imported correct react components into login, logout files